 One post might explain How to Modify Your VW Campervan on Forza Horizon 2.
 (Forza Horizon 2 is a video game).

-The next covered Formula 1 race driver Lewis Hamilton breaking up with his girlfriend, singer-songwriter Nicole Scherzinger.
+Another post covered Formula 1 race driver Lewis Hamilton breaking up with his girlfriend, singer-songwriter Nicole Scherzinger.
 So really there was a very wide range of content.

 How-to and DIY topics appeared including how to install daytime running lights.
 Nothing was too far-fetched, with a piece showcasing Floyd Mayweather’s car collection with the title “Would You Agree to Be Knocked out by Mayweather In Order To Get a Car Collection like This?